Linuxfabrik/lfops/roles/librenms/README.md

 ## How the Role Behaves

+The role installs LibreNMS from a git checkout on the target host, not on the Ansible controller, and checks out the latest upstream release on every run.
+The version is not pinned, so a run updates an existing installation to whatever upstream currently offers.
+Between runs LibreNMS keeps itself up to date as well: the cron jobs are the ones upstream ships, and their nightly `daily.sh` updates the code on its own. `librenms__config_update_channel` selects the channel it follows.

 LibreNMS stores its time series in RRD files below `/opt/librenms/rrd`.
 By default the role puts [RRDCached](https://docs.librenms.org/Extensions/RRDCached/) in front of them, which collects the updates of a poll cycle in memory and writes them out every 30 minutes instead of on every update.
 This typically cuts the disk I/O of the poller by 30% to 40%.

 * The RRD files stay where they are and keep their format, so enabling or disabling RRDCached needs no data migration.
 Only who writes them changes.